Department of Communication Disorders

 CDIS 865 – Voice and Resonance Disorders 3 credit hours

 Symptomatology, etiology, assessment and remediation of functional and organic voice disorders; prevention issues.
-Classification of cleft lip and palate and related anomalies; medical approaches to cleft lip and palate; and assessment and intervention of communication disorders related to cleft lip and palate.
+Classification and management of cleft lip and palate and related anomalies; medical approaches to cleft lip and palate; and assessment and intervention of communication disorders related to cleft lip and palate.
+Cultural considerations and demographics as well as transgender voice assessment and treatment are introduced.

 CDIS 868 – Motor Speech Disorders 3 credit hours